What is Examine.com?

 Since its inception, Examine.com has become a highly-trusted source for evidence-based information on supplementation and nutrition.
 With over 500,000 visitors every month, more and more people are relying on our research to differentiate between marketing hyperbole and real world effects.

 This kind of methodical research requires time, effort, and money.
 Examine.com's exclusive source of revenue is through our three products: the Examine.com Research Digest , Supplement-Goals Reference Guide.
-It is a continually-updated reference guide that lets you quickly and easily see which supplement work, and which don't.
+It is a continually-updated reference guide that lets you quickly and easily see which supplements work, and which don't.